OROHealth/gom-jabbar/README.md

 ## Starting the App
-- Change Directory into the ** caribou-project ** and then run inside the terminal:
+- Change Directory/Move into the ** caribou-project ** folder and then inside the terminal run:

 ```
 npm run install:both
-npm run start:both
+npm run start:bothDev
 ```

 - These two commands will install all the packages for both the client and the server and also start both applications in the terminal.
-Note the server will run in production mode.
+Note the server will run in development mode, so you can use it on local host..

-- If you ran the Production server - which is by default with the code above
-- Once Finished and you want to close. ** Make sure to 'Close' the pm2 Processes by running:
+- If you ran the server in Production mode.
+Once Finished *** Make sure to 'Close' the pm2 Processes by running:

 ```
 npm run stop:serverProd